wapmorgan/CabArchive/README.md

 ```php
 string getFileContent($filename)
 ```
 This method returns raw file content of `$filename`.

-_It's not working right now because of bug in PHP._
+Supports extracting from cab's without compression and with MSZip compression.
+LZX compression is not supported.

+Works correctly only on PHP:

+- 7.0.22+
+- 7.1.8+
+- 7.2.0

 ## CAB Format
 - .CAB-files format is described at https://msdn.microsoft.com/en-us/library/bb417343.aspx